Ionic 3 Release – Whats New?

 As specified on the official Ionic blog.
 Ionic 3 has been updated to be compatibly with Typescript versions 2.1 and 2.2.
 This is inline with **Angular 4 ** being compatible with these versions as well.
 More information can be found here.

-A Promising future
+Ionic 3 a Promising future

 So that just about summarizes the main changse for Ionic 3.
 I don’t think anyone can deny the momentum and progression that this framework has going for it.